Labour Leadership Candidates Clashing on Trans Issues - Guido Fawkes

-Labour Party’s doesn’t know whether it is coming or going on transgender issues.
+The Labour Party doesn’t know whether it is coming or going on transgender issues.
 Ten days ago the Labour Campaign for Trans Rights produced a card of twelve pledges for candidates to sign.
 The pledges include support for trans-self-identification, the expulsion of transphobic members, and describes Woman’s Place UK and LGB Alliance as ‘trans-exclusionist hate groups’.
 Guido has compiled the confusing responses of all the candidates…

 Lisa Nandy